Raised bed garden ideas for easy access to plants

 Some techniques to avoid this include people scraping seeds with sandpaper or chipping the seeds with a knife.
 Others soak the seeds overnight.
 Some place the seeds in a heat-proof container, cover them with boiled water from a kettle and leave them to cool.

-“I prefer to put the seeds in an airtight plastic box on some wet kitchen towel and leave in a warm place, such as the airing cupboard, and when they sprout (chit), I plant them into pots of peat-free potting compost,” says Barter.
+“I prefer to put the seeds in an airtight plastic box on some wet kitchen towel and leave in a warm place, such as the airing cupboard,” says Barter.
+“When they sprout (chit), I plant them into pots of peat-free potting compost.”

 “Having said that, I know of many people who simply sow sweet pea seeds in the soil and get good results.
 The truth is, I suppose that seed lots vary with cultivar and length of storage.”